 8 powerful books to help you overcome fear of rejection

 If you fear rejection, you’re not alone.
 The problem is, your fear of rejection holds you back.
-It makes you hesitate before you write a pitch.
-It’s the voice in your head telling you that no one wants to read your story anyway.
+It makes you hesitate before you write a pitch and tells you that no one wants to read your story anyway.

 Thus you resist doing the work that needs to be done if you want to design a writing life and create work and words of value.

-“Everyone who has a body experiences Resistance,” says Stephen Pressfield in his book The War of Art.
+“Everyone who has a body experiences Resistance,” says Stephen Pressfield in his book about rejection, The War of Art.
 This means every single person who sits down to write, to build a business plan, to ask for a blurb on their latest book, encounters resistance.

 Thankfully, there’s a large body of research, philosophy, and advice surrounding resistance and rejection.
-Instead of allowing rejection to stop you, here are eight books that will help you break through your fear of rejection and do the work you’ve always wanted to do.
+Instead of allowing rejection to stop you, here are eight books about rejection that will help you break through your fear of rejection and do the work you’ve always wanted to do.

 In Atomic Habits, James Clear suggests we stop trying to motivate ourselves and set goals.
 That’s not what gets us where we want to go.
 What really counts are the tiny actions you take every single day that matter.

-Goals don’t matter unless you have a path to get there.
-Your atomic, everyday habits create that path.
 Writing a book is made of sitting in front of your computer hundreds of times.
 Becoming a better guitar player requires endless plucking at your instrument.
 But with each strum and every word, you bring yourself closer to your end goal.

 Clear even argues that not having a goal wouldn’t matter, because as long as your habits reflect your beliefs, the tiny tweaks you make along the way will get you to your end goal whether or not you intended to get there.